thesis/shale/README.rst

 more trouble than they're worth operationally, but we still need some of the management features.

-Currently shale let's you get, create, and delete webdriver sessions, as well as managing which sessions are currently reserved or tagged.
+Currently shale lets you get, create, and delete webdriver sessions, as well as managing which sessions are currently reserved or tagged.
 It manages and removes dead sessions, and if you provide an `INodePool` implementation, it can be easily integrated with a cloud provider or other infrastructure for node